Skip to main content

 MISTRAL background

-• Energy research is still dominated by perspectives from engineering and economics and is neglectful of the social aspects of the energy transition.
+• Energy research is dominated by perspectives from engineering and economics and is neglectful of the social aspects of the energy transition

 • The urgent challenges of energy transition coupled with this research context provides the main guiding principles and motivation for MISTRAL, reflected in its aims, objectives and the operational design of the network.

-The overall aim of MISTRAL is to nurture a new generation of researchers who can effectively evaluate the complexity of social acceptance issues facing the deployment of renewable energy infrastructure and propose innovative solutions in a variety of research, government and business contexts.
-This will be addressed by achieving the following objectives:
+The overall aim of MISTRAL was to nurture a new generation of researchers to effectively evaluate the complexity of social acceptance issues facing the deployment of renewable energy infrastructure and propose innovative solutions in a variety of research, government and business contexts.

 Objective 1

-Pursue creative, inter-disciplinary research on the conceptual framing, drivers, contexts and responses to declining social acceptance of renewable energy infrastructure;
+Pursuit of creative, inter-disciplinary research on the conceptual framing, drivers, contexts and responses to declining social acceptance of renewable energy infrastructure

 Objective 2

-Establish the links and feedback processes between socio-political, market and community dimensions of social acceptance, at a range of spatial scales;
+Establishing the links and feedback processes between socio-political, market and community dimensions of social acceptance at different scales

 Objective 3